TrainingByPackt/The-Modern-Cpp-Challenger-eLearning/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/TrainingByPackt/The-Modern-Cpp-Challenger-eLearning/pulls)

 # The Modern Cpp Challenger eLearning
+Each problem presented in this course is unique and tests your knowledge of the language and your ability to come up with the best solutions.
+With varying levels of difficulty, you'll be faced with a wide variety of challenges that will enable you to learn some latest notable C++ features.

 ## What you will learn
 * Serialize and deserialize JSON and XML data